marcgeurts/checker/docs/tasks/gherkin.md

 parameters:
   tasks:
     gherkin:
+      directory: 'features'
       align: ~
-      directory: 'features'
+      quiet: false
+      verbose: false
+      ansi: false
+      no-ansi: false
       finder:
         extensions: ['feature']
 ```

-### align

-*Default: null*

-This option specify which the alignment of your file.
-Possible values can be `left` or `right`.

 ### directory

 *Default: 'features'*

-This option specify which the location of your feature files.
+This option specify which will location of your feature files.
 This option is set to `features` by default.
 This means that will run in `features` directory.

+### align

+*Default: null*

+This option specify which will alignment of your file.
+Possible values can be `left` or `right`.

+### quiet

+*Default: false*

+This option specify if will quiet mode.

+### verbose

+*Default: false*

+This option specify if will verbose mode.

+### ansi

+*Default: false*

+This option specify if will force ANSI.

+### no-ansi

+*Default: false*

+This option specify if will disable ANSI.

 ### finder